 The Cronkite box set

 My introduction to old-time radio (OTR, in geek slang) was a CD box set labeled “The 60 Greatest Old-Time Radio Shows of the 20th Century Selected by Walter Cronkite.”
-I bought it in 2004 and played the CDs while doing mundane tasks like sorting receipts, computer work and cooking.
+I bought it in 2004 and played the CDs while doing mundane tasks like sorting receipts and cooking.
 The collection contained horror shows like Inner Sanctum and Lights Out, science fiction shows like X Minus One, comedies like The Great Gildersleeve and thrillers like Suspense.

 A more perfect diversion